Ecohen4/NLP/harry_potter.md

 | SumBasic Summarizer | The SumBasic algorithm was developed in 2005 and uses only the word probability approach to determine sentence importance.
 It seems to tend to favor shorter sentences which in my mind are not very useful or descriptive of the chapter as a while.|
 |TextRank Summarizer| TextRank is a another graph-based summarization technique, based on Google'sPageRank, but was developed by a different group of people than LexRank. with keyword extractions in from document.
 Both algorithms are similar, but LexRank has an additional step of removing sentences that are highly duplicitous|

-#### Results for each technique on Chapter 1 of Harry Potter and the Chamber of Secrets, "The Worst Birthday".
+### Results for each Methodology on Chapter 1 of Harry Potter and the Chamber of Secrets, "The Worst Birthday":
 **Edmundson Summarizer**
 - The effect of this simple sentence on the rest of the family was incredible: Dudley gasped and fell off his chair with a crash that shook the whole kitchen; Mrs. Dursley gave a small scream and clapped her hands to her mouth; Mr. Dursley jumped to his feet, veins throbbing in his temples.
 - He missed the castle, with its secret passageways and ghosts, his classes  though perhaps not Snape, the Potions master , the mail arriving by owl, eating banquets in the Great Hall, sleeping in his four-poster bed in the tower dormitory, visiting the gamekeeper, Hagrid, in his cabin next to the Forbidden Forest in the grounds, and, especially, Quidditch, the most popular sport in the wizarding world  six tall goal posts, four flying balls, and fourteen players on broomsticks .